Particular/docs.particular.net/nservicebus/transports/queuecreation.md

  - Queue creation
 ---

+This page describes the declaration and creation process of queues.
+Usually only transports need to deal with queue declaration and creation.

 NServiceBus queue creation process is pluggable.
 The process consists of two phases:

 * Declaring queues which need to be created
 * Creating the declared queues.

-This page describes the declaration and creation process of queues.
-Usually only transports need to deal with queue declaration and creation.

 ## Declaration

-Queues should be declared during the Setup phase of a Feature.
-Read more how to write a Feature on the [Feature documentation page](/nservicebus/pipeline/feature.md).
+Queues should be declared during the Setup phase of a [Feature](/nservicebus/pipeline/feature.md).

 A built-in example is the audit feature which needs the audit queue.
 During start-up NServiceBus ensures the declared queues are present and aborts the start-up procedure if they are not (with an exception of MSMQ remote queues which are optional).